bkcastro/Sketchbook/README.md

 #### Making your first sketch

-Once's you have an idea for a sketch just run the command `sketch new` to create one.
-Two folders will be created `0001` and `0001/sketch`.
-The `0001/sketch` folder will be populated with basic files needed to render a blank html page.
-Folder `0001/sketch` holds the source files needed to render your sketch and folder `0001` is there to store the `sketch` folder and future iterations (more on this down below).
+Once's you have an idea for a sketch just run the command `sketch new`.
+Two folders will be created `0001/` and `0001/sketch/`.
+Folder `0001/sketch/` holds all the source files needed to render a sketch with a browser, the default is just a blank web page.
+More on down below.

 ```
 My_Sketchbook/